numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-A limit on revised values of the duration parameter.
-If a multiplication by the factor parameter would make the duration exceed the cap then the duration is set to the cap and the steps parameter is set to zero.
+A limit on revised values of the interval parameter.
+If a multiplication by the factor parameter would make the interval exceed the cap then the interval is set to the cap and the steps parameter is set to zero.
 </p>

 </td>